-J am the Guard
+I am the Guard

-Vivilian in Peace, Soldier in War... of security and honor, for three centuries I have been the custodian, I am the Guard.
+Civilian in Peace, Soldier in War . . . of security and honor, for three centuries I have been the custodian, I am the Guard.

-I was with Washington in the dim forests, fought the wily warrior, and watched the dark night bow to the morning.
-At Concord's bridge, I fired the fateful shot heard 'round the world.
-"I bled on Bunker Hill.
-My footprints marked the snows at Valley Forge. " I pulled a muffled oar on the barge that bridged the icy Delaware. " I stood with Washington on the sun-drenched heights I pulled the trigger that loosed the long rifle's havoc at New Orleans: " These things I knew-I was there!
-I saw both sides of the War between the States-I was there!
-"The hill at San Juan felt the fury of my charge."
-The far plains and mountains of the Philippines echoed to my shout ...
-On the Mexican border I stood I am the Guard. " The dark forest of the Argonne blazed with my barrage.
-"Chateau Thierry crumbled to my cannonade.
-"Under the arches of victory I marched in legion -1 was there! ".
+I was with Washington in the dim forests, fought the wily warrior, and watched the dark night bow to the morning .- At Concord's bridge, I fired the fateful shot heard 'round the world.
+I bled on Bunker Hill.
+My footprints marked the snows at Valley Forge. " I pulled a muffled oar on the barge that bridged the icy Delaware. " I stood with Washington on the sun-drenched heights of Morktown.
+I saw the sword surrendered . . .
 I am the Guard.
-I bowed briefly on the grim Corregidor, then saw the light of liberation shine on the faces scrambled over Normandy's beaches - I was there!...
+I pulled the trigger that loosed the long rifle's havor at New Orleans: These things I knew - I was there!
+I saw both sides of the War between the States -I was there!
+"The hill at San Juan felt the fury of my charge.
+"The far plains and mountains of the Philippines echoed to my shout ...
+On the Mexican border I stood ...
 I am the Guard.
-"Across the 38th Parallel I made my stand. ".
-I flew MIG Alley - I was there! ...
+"The dark forest of the Argonne blazed with my barrage. '--- Chateau Thierry crumbled to my cannonade. '--- Under the arches of victory I marched in legion - I was there! " I am the Guard.
+I bowed briefly on the grim Corregidor, then saw the light of liberation shine on the faces of my comrades.
+Through the jungle and on the beaches, I fought the enemy, beat, battered and broke him. 😘 I raised our banner to the serene air on Okinawa - I scrambled over Normandy's beaches - I was there! ...
 I am the Guard.
+Across the 38th Parallel I made my stand. 🚟 I flew MIG Alley - I was there! . . .
+I am the Guard

-Soldier in war, civilian in peace ...
+Soldier in war, civilian in peace . . .
 I am the Guard.

-I was at Johnstown, where the raging waters boomed down the valley. """ I cradled the crying child in my arms and saw the terror leave her eyes. """ I moved through smoke and flame at Jexas City. "" "The stricken knew the comfort of my skill."""
-I dropped the food that fed the starving beast on the frozen fields of the west and through the towering drifts I ploughed to rescue the marooned. """ I have faced forward to the tornado, the typhoon, and the horror of the hurricane and flood - these things I know - I was there!...
+I was at Johnstown, where the raging waters boomed down the valley.
+I cradled the crying child in my arms and saw the terror leave her eyes.
+I moved through smoke and flame at Texas City.
+The stricken knew the comfort of my skill.
+I dropped the food that fed the starving beast on the frozen fields of the west and through the towering drifts I ploughed to rescue the marooned.
+I have faced forward to the tornado, the typhoon, and the horror of the hurricane and flood-these things I know-I was there! ...
 I am the Guard.
-"I have brought a more abundant, a fuller, a finer life to our youth.
-"Wherever a strong arm and valiant spirit must defend the Nation, in peace or war, wherever a child cries, or a woman weeps in time of disaster, there I stand ...
-I am the Guard."
-For three centuries a soldier in war, a civilian in peace - of security and honor, I am the custodian, now and forever...
+I have brought a more abundant, a fuller, a finer life to our youth.
+Wherever a strong arm and valiant spirit must defend the Nation, in peace or war, wherever a child cries, or a woman weeps in time of disaster, there I stand ...
+I am the Guard.
+For three centuries a soldier in war, a civilian in peace-of security and honor, I am the custodian, now and forever...
 I am the Guard.